olex108/LessonDjangoProject/README.md

 ## Description of Functionality

-### functions in view.py of catalop app
+### CBV in view.py of catalog app

-- `home` Function to render the home page with GET request
+- `HomeView` CBV for render home page with pagination of products

-- `products_list` Function to render all products list from database with GET request
+- `ProductsListView` CBV for render all products list from database with GET request

-- `product_info` Function to render all info of product by product_id with GET request
+- `ProductDetailView` CBV for render product detail page with GET request

-- `categories` Function to render all categories of products from database with GET request
+- `CategoriesListView` CBV for render all categories list from database with GET request

-- `contacts` Function to render contact page wits GET and POST requests
+- `ContactsView` Class to render contact information about company and form to fill user contacts and message

+### CBV in view.py of blog app

+- `PostsListView` CBV for render posts list view

+- `PostDetailView` CBV for render post detail view

+- `PostCreateView` CBV for create post view

+- `PostUpdateView` CBV for update post view

+- `PostDeleteView` CBV for delete post view

 ## Description models of DB